 The Department generally does not accept students with less than an honors grade (7.0 at the University of Alberta) in their undergraduate degree, or an equivalent qualification from another recognized institution.
-Where applicable, a minimum TOEFL score of 600 is required.
-GRE scores are also required for foreign applicants.
+Where applicable, a minimum TOEFL score of 600 (or 250 computer-based) is required.
+GRE scores in the 75th percentile or above in all three areas are also required for foreign applicants, as is a Master's degree in a related area of Basic Science.

 Exceptionally qualified applicants may be nominated for the University of Alberta PhD Scholarship.
-Students accepted into a graduate program are encouraged to apply for studentship through the Department to outside agencies such as the Alberta Heritage Foundation for Medical Research and the Medical Research Council of Canada.
+Students accepted into a graduate program are encouraged to apply for a studentship through the Department to outside agencies such as the Alberta Heritage Foundation for Medical Research and the Canadian Institutes of Health Research.
 In addition, a very limited number of graduate assistantships are available.

 Course requirements depend on the area of specialization and the undergraduate background of the student; however, a minimum of ★6 in graduate-level courses is required.
-Each student must participate each year and must register once for credit during the program in the Medical Microbiology and Immunology seminar course.
+Each student must participate each year and must register once for credit during the program in the Medical Microbiology and Immunology seminar course, MMI 601.